zencart/documentation/content/user/Upgrading/detailed_upgrading.md

 If the last backup you made of your data is older than the last order that might have been processed or customer registration, make a fresh database backup.
 Restore your database from the backup in step #1 earlier into your NEW database just created.

-If your <span class="filename">/zen_new</span> folder doesn't have "<span class="filename">/includes/configure.php</span>" and "<span class="filename">/admin/includes/configure.php</span>" files, copy them from your old store folder.
+If your `zen_new` folder doesn't have `includes/configure.php` and `admin/includes/configure.php` files, copy them from your old store folder.

-EDIT your "<span class="filename">/zen_new/includes/configure.php</span>" file and ensure that the DIR_FS_CATALOG and DIR_WS_CATALOG and DIR_FS_SQL_CACHE (and other path settings too) correctly match your NEW directory structure on the server.
+EDIT your `zen_new/includes/configure.php` file and ensure that the `DIR_FS_CATALOG` and `DIR_WS_CATALOG` and `DIR_FS_SQL_CACHE` (and other path settings too) correctly match your NEW directory structure on the server.

-EDIT your "<span class="filename">/zen_new/includes/configure.php</span>" file and ensure that your DATABASE_NAME matches your NEW database.
+EDIT your `zen_new/includes/configure.php` file and ensure that your `DATABASE_NAME` matches your NEW database.
 Also verify database username and password in case that information has changed.
 Save this file, and be sure to upload it as part of the next step:

-Upload the files from your modified "new version" (created in step 2) to your server, into an alternate folder, perhaps called "<span class="filename">/store_new</span>".
+Upload the files from your modified "new version" (created in step 2) to your server, into an alternate folder, perhaps called `store_new`.

-Run <span class="filename">/zc_install/index.php</span> and choose "_Upgrade_" when prompted.
+Run `zc_install/index.php` and choose "_Upgrade_" when prompted.
 (Don't select "Install", or you will overwrite your database.)
 (If "Upgrade" is not offered, then the installer was unable to connect to your database to confirm what version its structure is at.
 Check your configure.php settings.)

 Test your customizations.
 Edit as needed.
 Compare with the test/demo install performed earlier, as needed.